 This course is the core construction of behavioral/learning changes that predict behavioral/learning change by identifying the core behavioral aspects that control the outcome.
-This vital construction differs significantly from control the outcome.
 This vital construction differs significantly from traditional, simplistic coaching approaches as it only uses evidence-based behavior change techniques and tools to provide behavioral feedback and an action plan.